 In fact, all the created angels are commanded to worship Jesus as they did during His first advent.
 "And again, when he bringeth in the first begotten into the world, he saith, And let all the angels of God worship him" (Hebrews 1:6).
 The devil is infuriated because he knows that someday even he will be compelled to acknowledge Jesus as king and worship Him.
 "That at the name of Jesus every knee should bow, of things in heaven, and things in earth, and things under the earth; And that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father" (Philippians 2:10, 11).

-The phrase "Lord of hosts" is found 245 times in the Bible and refers to the "commander of God's angelic army."
+Notice the striking connection that even Paul makes between an angel of God and Jesus.
+"You received me as an angel of God, even as Christ Jesus" (Galatians 4:14).
+The phrase "Lord of hosts" appears 245 times in the Bible, and it refers to the "commander of God's angelic army."
 So the "captain of the Lord's host" that Joshua saw was not an angel, but Jesus Himself.
 That explains why He demanded that Joshua remove his shoes.
 The place was holy because Jesus was there, just as Jesus' presence at the burning bush made that ground holy for Moses.
 So Michael, the captain of the Lord's host, or army, is another title for Jesus.